Munna-Mahmud/Munna-Mahmud/README.md

 <h1 align="center">Hi 👋, I'm Munna MaHmud</h1>
 <h3 align="center">A Front-end Developer</h3>

-<p >Hi, I'm Munna MaHmud.
-A Front-End Developer by passion and an expat by choice living now in Dhaka, Bangladesh.
-Always love to work as Developer.  </p>
+<p >Hello, I'm Munna MaHmud.
+A Front-End Developer by passion and an expart by choice living now in Dhaka, Bangladesh.
+Always love to work as a Developer.  </p>

 - 🌱 I’m currently learning **MERN STACK**